alessio-bortolotti-heig/PyUtils/README.md

    ```
    cd PyUtils
    ```
-3. (Optional) It is recommended to create a virtual environment to manage dependencies:\n Linux & macOS
+3. (Optional) It is recommended to create a virtual environment to manage dependencies:
+   Linux & macOS
    ```
    python3 -m venv venv